Adventures in an Urban Kitchen Garden

 b) Crisphead Great Lakes 118 - 68-82 days - GREW WELL BUT NOT THAT DELICIOUS No other lettuce type provides the incredible, cool crunch of crisphead (also called iceberg).
 'Great Lakes 118' is a 1960s improvement over the original 'Great Lakes'; heat tolerant, and bolt resistant.
 Toss it in with your salad mixes or top your sandwiches to liven them up.
 Days to Maturity: 68–82 days Family: Asteraceae Hardiness: Frost-tolerant annual Plant Dimensions: 6" diameter Variety Info: Very compact, round heads with green outer leaves and a blanched center.
 Heat tolerant, and bolt, scald, and tip burn resistant.
 Bred to be larger and firmer than the crisphead lettuces developed earlier in Europe, known as Batavia or summercrisp types. |

 c) Landis Winter- WINNER!
 Roughwood Seed Collection acquired this dark green classic Pennsylvania Dutch winter lettuce in 1994 from the well-known lettuce collector Mary Schultz of Monroe, Washington.
 A Pennsylvania Dutch selection of the now-extinct late 1700s variety known as White Tennisball, this is one of the hardiest, most frost-resistant lettuces we have ever grown.
 It even survived the Polar Vortex during the severe winter of 2013-2014.
 Each head reaches 11 to 12 inches in diameter with a loose butterhead appearance.
-Plant 14 inches apart in early September for salad greens through December and January.
-Have 18 seedlings in little pots as of 1/10/24. |
+Plant 14 inches apart in early September for salad greens through December and January. |

 d) Merlot - Start seedlings on January 14- WINNER!
 Reputed to be absolutely the darkest red lettuce in existence, which should make it tops for anthocyanin (antioxidant) content as well!
 Leaf lettuce with wavy to frilly leaf margins and very crisp, waxy leaves!
 Excellent bolt resistance, and good cold tolerance for a late fall to winter crop.
 Recommended as a cutting type for baby greens production or cut-and-come-again harvesting.
 We feel, along with our friend William Woys Weaver, that this variety is destined to become a classic, and it certainly deserves it!
 A rich source of potassium and vitamin A.